Opelousas, LouisianaCities & Urban Centers

 Best Time to Visit

 The best time to visit Opelousas is during the spring (March to May) and fall (September to November).
-During these seasons, the weather is most pleasant, with comfortable temperatures and lower humidity, making it ideal for exploring historic sites and enjoying outdoor festivals.
-Spring brings blooming azaleas and a lively atmosphere, while fall is synonymous with harvest festivals and the peak of the festival season, including the renowned Original Southwest Louisiana Zydeco Music Festival (dates for 2026 should be verified).
+During these seasons, the weather is most pleasant, with comfortable temperatures and lower humidity, making it ideal for exploring outdoor attractions and attending festivals.
+Spring brings vibrant wildflowers and numerous local events, while fall offers cooler temperatures perfect for enjoying live music and the rich harvest season.
+Summers in Opelousas can be very hot and humid, with a higher chance of afternoon thunderstorms.
+Winters are generally mild but can have occasional cold snaps.
+If you plan to attend a specific festival, such as the Original Southwest Louisiana Zydeco Music Festival, be sure to plan your trip around those dates, regardless of the season.

 Hotels in Opelousas

-• Holiday Inn Express & Suites Opelousas: A reliable choice offering modern amenities, including complimentary breakfast and a fitness center.
-It's a solid option for comfort and convenience.
-We recommend booking in advance, especially during festival seasons.
+• Holiday Inn Express & Suites Opelousas: A reliable choice offering modern amenities, including a complimentary breakfast and an outdoor pool.

-• Best Western Opelousas: Provides good value with standard amenities, often including a pool and free Wi-Fi.
-It’s a practical choice for travelers on a budget who still want comfort.
+• Best Western Opelousas: Provides good value with standard hotel amenities, including an outdoor pool and free parking.

 Sample 2-Day Itinerary

-• Lunch (12:00 PM - 1:30 PM): Enjoy a traditional Creole lunch at a local eatery in downtown Opelousas.
-Ask locals for their favorite spot for gumbo or jambalaya.
+• Lunch (12:00 PM - 1:00 PM): Grab a traditional Cajun or Creole lunch at a local eatery in downtown Opelousas.

 Build your trip